-Six best iPhone bike mounts to hold your smartphone while you ride
+These choice iPhone bike mounts hold your phone so you don't have to

-Playing music and traveling to new places while relying on GPS isn’t just something you do while driving a car, it’s also something you might do while riding your bike.
-That said, it can be dangerous to hold your iPhone while riding a bike since, like driving a car, you need to focus on the road and sidewalk, as well as the people around you.
-Fortunately, there are ways to keep an eye on your smartphone while biking, with the most convenient way being a mount for your handlebars or stem.
+Playing music and navigating via GPS isn’t something you only do while driving a car — it’s also something you might do while riding your bike.
+However, it’s dangerous to hold your iPhone while biking because, like driving a car,it’s vital to focus on the road and sidewalk, as well as the people around you.
+For the avid biker who’s always on the go, however, not using a smartphone isn’t an option — and that’s when a bike mount comes in handy.

-More: The five best iPhone car mounts to keep your smartphone in sight and stable

-They come in all shapes and sizes, but some iPhone bike mounts are undoubtedly better than others.
-We’ve shopped around the internet and found several iPhone-compatible bicycle mounts that we highly recommend.
-From the simplistic to the most protective, if you’re looking to buy a dedicated bike mount, there’s definitely one here for you.
+Available in all shapes and sizes, the market for iPhone bike mounts is extensive, making it tough to know which are best.
+From the simplistic to the elaborate, if you’re looking to buy a dedicated bike mount, there’s definitely one here for you.
+Here are six of our favorite models on the market.

 Quad Lock Bike Kit

-- Bike placement: Stem or Handlebars
+- Bike placement: Stem or handlebars

 - Adjustable: Yes